k-a-mendoza/Pyrrhenius/docs/source/modelsguide.rst

 Models
 ======

-The core functionality of pyrrhenius is used via :py:class:`pyrrhenius.model.Model` objects.
-While you can certainty instantiate your own, :py:class:`pyrrhenius.model.Model`'s are more easily obtained through interaction with a
+The core functionality of pyrrhenius is used via :py:class:`pyrrhenius.model.ModelInterface` objects.
+While you can certainty instantiate your own, :py:class:`pyrrhenius.model.ModelInterface`'s are more easily obtained through interaction with a
 :py:class:`pyrrhenius.database.Database` object as described in the quickstart and database sections.

-:py:class:`pyrrhenius.model.Model` objects have a number of useful methods and attributes.
-One of these is the :py:class:`pyrrhenius.model.Model.metadata` attribute, which is integrated into the model to allow automatic error-checking when using the model to calculate electric conductivity.
+:py:class:`pyrrhenius.model.ModelInterface` objects have a number of useful methods and attributes.
+One of these is the :py:class:`pyrrhenius.model.ModelInterface.metadata` attribute, which is integrated into the model to allow automatic error-checking when using the model to calculate electric conductivity.

-:py:class:`pyrrhenius.model.Model` objects can also be combined with the `+` operator, resulting in a linear combination of the two models.
+:py:class:`pyrrhenius.model.ModelInterface` objects can also be combined with the `+` operator, resulting in a linear combination of the two models.
 This is useful when integtrating say, a proton diffusion model with an electronic conduction model:

 .. jupyter-execute::